-Requiring funds to straddle hurdles over the last four years while generating the best trailing five-year returns helps this survey highlight managers that are running among the most consistent absolute return funds that also contain downside risk.
-Further, hurdles eliminate very profitable but highly volatile funds that may bounce in and out of the red.

-Minimum performance standards also impose a certain discipline on funds to make the list, e.g., taking top-performing fund over the past two surveys, Sosin Partners, didn't make the cut this year.
+- highlight managers that are running among the most consistent absolute return funds that also contain downside risk.
+Further, hurdles eliminate very profitable but highly volatile funds that may bounce in and out of the red. - Minimum performance standards also impose a certain discipline on funds to make the list, e.g., taking